October 2023 Speaker of the United States House of Representatives election: Calls for a bipartisan coalition

 In an October 6 op-ed in The Washington Post, Democratic leader Hakeem Jeffries proposed that "Republican partners willing to break with MAGA extremism should work with Democrats in the chamber to strike a deal to form a 'bipartisan governing coalition.'"
 Jeffries wrote that under such a deal, the "House should be restructured to promote governance by consensus and facilitate up-or-down votes on bills that have strong bipartisan support" and argued that this approach would "reflect the inescapable reality that Republicans are reliant on Democratic support to do the basic work of governing".
 In an appearance on All In with Chris Hayes on the same day, Democrat Jamie Raskin of Maryland suggested that moderate Republicans should strike a governing deal with Democrats and support Jeffries, an independent like Angus King, or an anti-Trump Republican such as Liz Cheney or Mitt Romney as Speaker.
 Democratic Congressman Brad Sherman floated the idea of former president George W. Bush becoming the next speaker.

 The task of selecting a new speaker took on new urgency with the start of the Gaza war on October 7.
 With all legislative activity in the U.S. House effectively halted while the speakership was vacant, a bipartisan consensus to authorize more military aid to Israel could not be formally acted upon.
 In addition, an additional aid package to Ukraine to counter Russia's invasion was a point of contention in the budget negotiations that averted a government shutdown on September 30; the aid to Ukraine was not included in the stopgap bill due to far-right opposition, but Democrats believe a majority exists in the chamber to enact it as a standalone bill.
 President Biden delivered an Oval Office address on October 19 in which he proposed $105 billion in spending to bolster U.S. leadership in global affairs, including $14 billion in aid to Israel and $60 billion in aid to Ukraine.
 Moreover, the protracted speaker election had impacted efforts to pass the federal budget for fiscal-year 2024.
 The continuing resolution enacted on September 30 was set to expire on November 17.

-On October 12, Mike Rogers (a Republican congressman) publicly suggested that Republicans would likely have to work with Democrats to elect a speaker, which would be necessary in order to bypass Republican conference holdouts.
+On October 12, Republican congressman Mike Rogers publicly suggested that Republicans would likely have to work with Democrats to elect a speaker, which would be necessary in order to bypass Republican conference holdouts.
 After Scalise withdrew his candidacy for speaker that same day, several other Republican and Democratic members publicly expressed their openness to the prospect of forming a bipartisan coalition in to elect a new speaker.